ProgrammeVitam/vitam-ui/ui/ui-frontend-common/README.md

 Run `./install_from_repo.sh <version>` to install your freshly published version from the nexus on the 4 apps.

 Make another commit with the changes made to the apps as well as the incremented version number in the `package.json`.

+Delete the older version of ui-frontend-common tgz that is no longer used and add the new generated one.

 Push your commits and your tag.